-- 1. It develops and implement a health investment plan. - 2.
-Ensure one FUNCTIONAL PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.
+- 1. PHC programmes and staff are moved to SPHCB from SMoH and SMoLGA. - 2.
+Ensure one functional PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.